Heremias: Cast

+Release

+Heremias was first screened at the Hong Kong International Film Festival in April 2006 before running at various film festivals, including the Fribourg International Film Festival (FIFF) in Switzerland, the Cinemanila International Film Festival in the Philippines, the Göteborg Film Festival in Sweden, and the São Paulo International Film Festival in Brazil.

+In the Philippines, the film was screened by organisers of the Bagong Agos Film Festival at a theater in Robinsons Galleria on January 23, 2007.

 Reception

-At the Fribourg International Film Festival Lav Diaz won the Special Jury Award and was nominated for the Grand Prix Award.
+At FIFF, Diaz won the Special Jury Award and was nominated for the Grand Prix Award.

 Discussing Heremias, a reviewer was impressed by the work of Tamara Benitez, calling her "so young and so talented".
 Hayley Scanlon summarized: "With long sections playing out in near real time, extreme long distance shots often static in nature, and black and white photography captured on low res digital video which makes it almost impossible to detect emotional subtlety in the performances of its cast, Heremias is a challenging prospect yet an oddly hypnotic, ultimately moving one."